jameschuang2002/eviction-sets/README.md

 Note that this code is only intended to work on Intel machines running Linux.
 It was exclusively tested on Intel Coffee Lake and Skylake architectures on Ubuntu 22.04 LTS.

+### `CacheLineSet` vs `EvictionSet`

+In this library, a `CacheLineSet *` points to a struct with a size and a linear list of `CacheLine *`s.
+In contract an `EvictionSet *` uses an intrusive linked-list implementation, allowing you to traverse an eviction set without accessing irrelevant cache lines in the process.

 ### Measuring cache hit threshold

 To measure the cache hit threshold on your system, use `threshold_from_flush()`: